BOLAJISHOKANBI/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #2 : A script that prints groups a user is part of
 #3 : A script that changes owner of a file
 #4 : A script that creates an empty file
+#5 : A script that executes permission to a file